top of page

 • Increase in 28 W electrical power usage

-1. Designed an easy-to-use tool to consistently pick up a vertical 0.12 g sample of powder without disturbing the powder bed
+• 2.
+Designed a sterilizable, easy-to-use tool for the research team to consistently pick up a vertical 0.12 g sample of powder without disturbing the powder bed

 • Designed an ergonomic grip and made 6 tools for the research science team

-• Make it out of plastic and metal to be easy to manufacture and clean (cleaning is highly important for sampling)
+• Make it out of plastic and metal for easy manufacturing and cleaning (important for sampling)

 • Determined it provided a mixed mass-funnel flow